gravitational/teleport/docs/4.4/config-reference.md

     keep_alive_count_max: 3

     # Determines the internal session control timeout cluster wide.
 This value will
     # be used with enterprise max_connections and max_sessions.
+It's unlikely that
+    # you'll need to change this.
-    session_control_timeout: 2m
+    # session_control_timeout: 2m

     # License file to start auth server with.
 Note that this setting is ignored
     # in open-source Teleport and is required only for Teleport Pro, Business